Wimbledon 2023: Broady upsets Ruud; Murray leads against Tsitsipas as curfew halts play

-Andy Murray was within touching distance of the Wimbledon third round on Thursday when he opened up a two sets to one lead over world number five Stefanos Tsitsipas while Stan Wawrinka set up a tasty clash with Novak Djokovic.
+Andy Murray was within touching distance of the Wimbledon third round on Thursday when he opened up a two sets to one lead over world No 5 Stefanos Tsitsipas while Stan Wawrinka set up a tasty clash with Novak Djokovic.

 The suspension came at the right moment for the 36-year-old as he fell and hurt his left groin, leaving him screaming in pain.